NeurBench: A Benchmark Suite for Learned Database Components with Drift Modeling: Conclusion

 This paper introduced \dbname, a new benchmark suite designed to evaluate end-to-end learned DBMSs containing all learned components under controllable data and workload drift.
-We defined the drift factor to effectively quantify drift, and introduce a novel drift-aware data and workload generation framework.
-Extensive experimental results show the effectiveness of \dbname in drifted data and workload generation, and demonstrate that different learned database components withstand and adapt to data and workload drift to varying degrees, depending on their specific design choices.
-Through in-depth analysis, we offer recommendations for enhancing the adaptability of learned database components.
+We defined the drift factor to effectively quantify drift and introduced a novel drift-aware data and workload generation framework.
+Extensive experimental results show the effectiveness of \dbname in generating realistic drift, and demonstrate that different learned database components withstand and adapt to data and workload drift to varying degrees, depending on their specific design choices.
+Through in-depth analysis, we offer recommendations for enhancing the robustness of learned database components.